 a) Check your pop-up blocker feature to be sure that your browser will allow pop-up windows.b) Be sure you are using Internet Explorer as your browser.c) The new window may be covered by an open window from another program.
 Check the tabs at the bottom of your screen for the application window.

 There are many products that control mosquitoes, with varying levels of effectiveness and impact on the environment.
-The primary treatments that the Division of Environmental Health and Protection employs are Kontrol 4-4 for adult insects and Aquabac 200G for larvae.
+The primary treatments that the Division of Environmental Health and Protection employs are Kontrol 4-4 for adult insects and Bacillus thuringiensis (Bti) and/or Bacillus sphaericus (Bsp) for larvae.

-A mosquito goes through four distinct stages during its life cycle: egg, larva, pupa and adult (imago).
+A mosquito goes through four distinct stages during its life cycle: egg, larva, pupa and adult.
 Kontrol 4-4 is an adulticide, which means that it affects mosquitoes in the adult life cycle only.
 Mosquito control programs typically apply treatment by use of an aerosol sprayer, and St. Charles County utilizes a truck-mounted method fashioned with an ultra-low volume (ULV) sprayer.
-We choose to apply this treatment during the late evening/night hours, when mosquitoes are most active.
+We choose to apply this treatment during the late evening/night hours, when mosquitoes are most active and pollinators are most inactive.
 ULV sprayers dispense very fine aerosol droplets that contain small quantities of active pesticide ingredients that stay aloft and eliminate mosquitoes on contact.
-The application area extends almost 300 square feet — so even though spraying may be done from the street; it is designed to reach backyard areas.
+The application area extends almost 300 feet from the vehicle — so even though spraying may be done from the street; it is designed to reach backyard areas.
 St. Charles County began using Kontrol 4-4 for insect treatment in 2019.

 With any pesticide or chemical application, caution must be exercised in accordance with the manufacturer's suggestions to ensure safety.
-St. Charles County employs certified public pesticide applicators that are trained by the Missouri Department of Agriculture.
-The chemicals we apply are carefully diluted, and our machines are calibrated daily to ensure the most effective distribution of pesticide during our control efforts, with no risk to the public.
-When truck drivers pass residents, they turn off the spray apparatus.
+St. Charles County employs public pesticide applicators that are certified by the Missouri Department of Agriculture.
+The chemicals we apply are carefully diluted, and our machines are calibrated daily to ensure the most effective distribution of pesticide during our control efforts.
+When truck drivers pass outdoor residents, they turn off the spray apparatus.
 While the generator may still be running, the sprayer does not disperse chemicals near people.

 The best way to cut down on mosquitoes is through water management.
 If you have any standing water on your property, you can limit habitat and breeding areas by filling in low spots that hold water or by observing proper drainage management.
-A common breeding area in many yards is in buckets, unused tires, gutters, bird baths, trash piles or other objects that can hold water for a week or longer.
+Common breeding areas in many yards are buckets, unused tires, gutters, bird baths, trash piles or other objects that can hold water for a week or longer.
 Additionally, if you have a lake or pond on your property, a common tool to limit mosquito growth is the use of a fountain or water agitator.

-Adult mosquito application by Division of Environmental Health and Protection staff is a complaint-based process — meaning we only spray when residents alert us that mosquitoes are a problem in their neighborhood.
-Please call our office at 636-949-1800 or complete this online form to alert us to potential problems.
+Reducing the mosquito population is a team effort.
+If you notice potential larvae habitat or have other mosquito-related concerns, please call our office at 636-949-1800 or complete our online form to alert us to potential problems.
 A common question that you may be asked after this complaint is "Are the mosquitoes biting?"
-While this may seem to be a strange question, by asking it our staff can best predict when to spray in your area.
+While this may seem to be a strange question, by asking it our staff can best determine which treatment to apply and when.
 Only female mosquitoes bite, and it may take up to two extra days for females to emerge versus male mosquitoes.